 I figured I’d check out the private investigator thing for a lark and went to the address, an office above Pinocchio Ristorante at the corner of Dundas and Islington.
 There I met the owner of the agency, Doris Sanchez, a tall, willowy brunette who wore a tight and very short dress.
 We talked for a while and before long the reasoned arguments being expressed by her legs convinced me that the thing I most wanted in the world was to be a private investigator.

 When not in her influence I had second thoughts, but since I had to go back each day for training I was never out of her influence long enough to really come to my senses.
-A few months later I had my licence and was spying on men and women who were supplementing their marriage with a little freelance marriage on the side.
+A few months later I had my licence and was spying on men and women who were supplementing their primary marriages with a little freelance marriage on the side.

 Although the work was rather tacky, I found it far easier than covering beats on the newspaper.
 I never had to talk to the people I was following, nor did I have to get their names and signatures on permission forms after taking their photos.
 They didn’t even know I was taking their photos.
 Which was kind of the point.